AlfilAlex/easybroker_prueba/README.md

     └── pytest.ini
 ```

-Tests were divided in two: functional test and unit test.
+Tests were divided in two: functional test and unit test and are carried out in development git branch.

 #### Unit test